dper/kanjioftheday/README.md

 Details
 =======

-There are two main steps.

-1. Take a list of target kanji and make a details file.
-This is done by placing the target kanji all on one line with no spaces in a file called `targetkanji.txt` and then running the `generator.rb` script.
-2. Use the output of that file, which is temporarily called `details.txt` until you rename it by choosing one line at random and based on that line producing a kanji of the day code block.
+Once you have the above dependencies, use the script `generator.rb` to produce a details file.
+The `generator.rb` script looks for target kanji in the file `targetkanji.txt` and produces a tab-separated details file called `details.txt`.

 The format of `details.txt` is a tab-delimited UTF-8 text file.
 The tabs are, in order, as follows.